 Above is a photo of my double CD anthology by The Cars from 1995.
 It not only has a lot of great songs, it’s one of the coolest album packages ever.
 The brightly-colored cardboard sleeve looks like metal-flake car paint, with added fire & pin-striping, and of course the CD’s look like wheels.

 The Cars had 15-years of eligibility before they were inducted into The Rock & Roll Hall of Fame (class of 2018).
+Cars fans were happy to see the group finally get the recognition.
 It’s a shame the honor couldn’t have come before Benjamin Orr passed away from cancer (at age 53 in 2000).
-Cars fans were still happy to see the group get their recognition this year.